misprintt/mockatoo/README.md

 	var mockedInterface = new SomeInterfaceMocked();

-If a class requires Type paramaters then you need to create a typedef alias.
+If a class requires Type paramaters then you can either use a typedef alias.

 	typedef FooBar = Foo<Bar>;